-There are many different app revenue models available for anyone involved in epublishing and are looking to receive the best monetary return on their digital investment.
-Below are a few common examples which you can take into account during the consideration and planning stages of your app.
+There are many different app revenue models available for anyone involved in ePublishing and are looking to receive the best monetary return on their digital investment.
+Below are a few common examples that you can take into account during the consideration and planning stages of your app.

 Free with advertising

 With this option, an app would be free to download, and all content, features, and services remain open and accessible to all.
 Instead of relying on subscription revenue, the success of this model is dependent upon a smart in-app advertising strategy.
 Usually, customers are inclined to download a free app with ads so long as the ads do not detract from the end-user experience, so keep this in mind during the design and planning stage.

 When you publish your app with Realview you can integrate your ads into the app design.
 Since you can brand the background image on the home screen of your app, why not offer this prime space up for advertising and increase your profit margins.
 Benefits of advertising on the app background include forefront visibility; as soon as your app is opened the reader will see the advertising.
 It is also quick and easy to change this background image, and with no delays or app update, approval times required it makes it easy for you to manage multiple advertisers ongoing.